amit1295/cicd-pipeline-train-schedule-gradle/README.md

 # cicd-pipeline-train-schedule-gradle

-This is a simple train schedule app written using nodejs.
+This is a simple schedule app written using nodejs.
 It is intended to be used as a sample.
     npm install

 Then, you can run the app with: